 But how common are these studies, and does the medical community really conflate the ability for a vaccine to prevent infection with its ability to prevent clinical infections?
 I have found numerous examples for B. pertussis vaccines, rotovirus vaccines, flu vaccines, and diptheria toxoid vaccines.
 In the final case, poor efficacy was ruled out as a cause for an outbreak because of the potentially incorrect conclusion that the vaccine was effective.
 I am not going to go into a full discussion on each of these items, but there are sources.
 As I have addressed before, it’s already known that the true efficacy at preventing the spread of infection, for pertussis, is next to nil for the acellular B. pertussis vaccine, even though it has been assessed to be very effective, when studying only the impact on clinical cases.
 How many other vaccines are far less effective than we think?
 And how much more prevalent are these infections than we think?

+But since case reports do not allow us to determine the ability of a vaccine to prevent the spread of an infectious agent, we need something else.
 The best course of action would be to conduct a meta analysis of vaccine studies, separated by vaccine class, and see how many actually check the effectiveness of the vaccine against infection, and how many just look for the impact on reported cases, and how many conflate efficiency of the vaccine in general, with the ability to reduce case reports.
 Finally, any future study, any reference to studies and any mention of vaccine efficiency, must use the proper wording.
 This includes discussions by organizations like the CDC.
 Claims like “in general, DTaP vaccines are 80-90% effective” is misleading.
 It is not 80 – 90% effective.
 It is 80 – 90% effective at reducing the number of clinical infections.

 Why does it matter?
 It matters for a view reasons.
 Many of the reasons have been addressed in my article on estimating B. pertussis infections in the US.
 However, another issue is that a vaccine, which is only effective at reducing symptoms, means nothing to those who cannot be vaccinated.
 A failure to reduce the rate of infection means that those who cannot be vaccinated are at just as high a risk from people who are vaccinated as from those who are not.